ed-kung/CSUN-Econ-310/index.md

 - **Attendance (10%)**

     Attendance in this class will be checked.
 Everyone starts with full credit (10 pts).
 For each missed session, an increasing number of points will be deducted.
-0 pts are deducted for the first two missed classes.
-Afterwards, 2 pts are deducted for the third missed class, 4 pts for the fourth, 6 pts for the fifth, and so on.
+0 pts are deducted for the first missed class.
+Afterwards, 1 pt is deducted for the second missed class, 2 pts for the third, and so on.
 You can earn negative attendance points which will affect the rest of your grade.

 - **Homework Assignments (20%)**